 The community board and any committees and subcommittees must keep minutes of their proceedings.
-When confirmed by resolution at a subsequent meeting, the minutes will be authenticated and stored electronically.
-They will provide prima facie evidence of the proceedings they relate to.
+These minutes must be kept in hard copy, signed and included in the council's minute book and, when confirmed by resolution at a subsequent meeting and signed by the Chairperson, will be prima facie evidence of the proceedings they relate to.